-The Bushwick neighborhood is not stranger to beer, far from it.
-At one point an area in Northern Bushwick was referred to as “Brewer’s Row” because there were 14 breweries within a 14 block radius.
+The Bushwick neighborhood is no stranger to good beer, far from it.
+At one point an area in north Bushwick was referred to as “Brewer’s Row” because there were 14 breweries within a 14 block radius.

 Adjusted for today’s terminology, we’d probably call it heaven.

 The Kings County Brewers Collective (KCBC) opened its doors in in 2016, becoming the first brick and mortar brewery Bushwick had seen in 40 long years.

 Thanks to 3 award winning home-brewers who decided to open up shop we now have one of the best breweries in New York City.

 Expect to find a plethora of lagers & IPAs, but not a lot of dark beers.
 My go to is Ride the Liger, a crisp Kolsch that goes down smooth.
 The best way to try the wide array of brews is with a flight (which on Wednesdays will only run you $10).